geekyskr/MyStore-WebApp/README.md

+IMPORTANT : This is an ongoing project

 # MyStore-WebApp
 This is an E-Commerce website using MERN stack.

 Major Functionality :

-Authentication
-authorization
+Authentication,
+authorization,
-Two payment gateway
+Two payment gateway.

+Some used library :

+Crypto, uuid, mongoose,